-United States Department of Justice Executive Office for Immigration Review Immigration Court [the court's location (city or town) and state] In the Matter o In the Matter of: [the respondent's name] A Number: [the respondent's A number] ORDER OF THE IMM IGRATION JUDGE Upon consideration of ["the respondent's" or "DHS's"] [title of motion], it is HEREBY ORDERED that the motion be $\square$ GRANTED $\square$ DENIED because: DHS does not oppose the motion.
-The respondent does not oppose the m A response to the motion has not been Good cause has been established for th The court agrees with the reasons state The motion is untimely per Other: filed with the court. ne motion. ed in the opposition to the motion.
-Deadlines: ☐ The application(s) for relief must be filed by ☐ The respondent must comply with DHS biometrics instructions by Date [name] Immigration Judge To: [ ] A Certificate o ent was served by: [] Mail [] Po lien [] Alien c/o Custodial Officer aff ersonal Service
+United States Department of Justice Executive Office for Immigration Review Immigration Court [the court's location (city or town) and state] In the Matter of: [the respondent's name] A Number: [the respondent's A number ORDER OF THE I IMMIGRATION JUDGE ration of ["the respondent's" or "DI n be GRANTED DENIED HS's"] [title of motion], it is HEREBY ORDERED because: DHS does not oppose the motion.
+The respondent does not oppose to A response to the motion has not Good cause has been established.
+The court agrees with the reasons.
+The motion is untimely perOther: the motion. been filed with the court. for the motion. s stated in the opposition to the motion.
+Deadlines: The application(s) for relief must The respondent must comply with be filed by h DHS biometrics instructions by Date [name] Immigration Judge To: [] A Date: ent was served by: [] Mail [eate of Service] Personal Service ficer [] Alien's Atty/Rep [] DHS